Adrian Knopps – 7 days alone in the Alaskan wilderness

 Location: Misty Fjords National par, Alaska

 Alaska is by far the most sparsely populated US state and has the most remote, and dangerous wilderness.
-Its also one of the best places to do some large game hunting and after seeing what it had to offer, Adrian Knopps decided to head up from Michigan to try his luck.
+It’s also one of the best places to do some large game hunting and after seeing what it had to offer, Adrian Knopps decided to head up from Michigan to try his luck.
 The 51-year-old electrician met up with his hunting partner, a 24-year-old Native Alaskan called Garrett Hagen, and on September 14, 2013, they left the town of Ketchikan and headed out into the wild.

-The plan was to take a boat to a small island near the Misty Fjords National park and spend a few days there looking for large game to hunt.
-On the third day of their trip the pair managed to kill a large bear and spent the next few hours butchering it.
+The plan was to take a boat to a small island near the Misty Fjords National Park and spend a few days there looking for large game to hunt.
+On the third day of their trip, the pair managed to kill a large bear and spent the next few hours butchering it.
 Their main boat was anchored about half a mile off the coast, and they came ashore using a small skiff and a kayak.
 The bear yielded several hundred pounds of meat and their small boats weren’t big enough to take it all back to their ship along with the pair of them, so the plan was that Hagen would take a load of meat and unload it on the boat before coming back to get knopps and whatever meat was left.

 The skiff was heavily loaded with meat and the bear skin was so heavy it had to be put in the kayak which was towed behind.
 When their boats were loaded, Hagen climbed into the skiff and made for their main ship while Knopps stayed on the shore and waited.
 The wait should have been no longer than a couple of hours at the most, so when Hagen didn’t come back before dark Knopps knew something was terribly wrong.
-Unfortunately for him there was no way of finding out since he didn’t have a boat and the water was far too cold to even think about swimming, so he did the only thing he could and stayed put.
+Unfortunately for him, there was no way of finding out since he didn’t have a boat and the water was far too cold to even think about swimming, so he did the only thing he could and stayed put.

-On the fifth day a huge storm hit the island with winds of 70 mph lashing the trees and soaking Knopps to the bone.
+On the fifth day, a huge storm hit the island with winds of 70 mph lashing the trees and soaking Knopps to the bone.
 The storm lasted for the rest of the evening and into the next day, leaving Knopps suffering from hypothermia and completely drained of energy.
 He mentioned a number of times in later interviews how he never lost faith, and even though he knew he was in trouble he didn’t think he was going to die.

-During the sixth night he began to wonder if anyone was coming for him since he had been gone for much longer than planned and was hoping his wife had raised the alarm, but unfortunately he didn’t tell anyone exactly where he would be.
+During the sixth night, he began to wonder if anyone was coming for him since he had been gone for much longer than planned and was hoping his wife had raised the alarm, but unfortunately, he didn’t tell anyone exactly where he would be.
 He scratched a goodbye note to his loved ones on the stock of his rifle and lay down to rest for the night, possibly for the last time.

 After he recovered he put the situation down to an unfortunate accident and plans to get back out into the wild when he can.
 His partner Hagen wasn’t quite so lucky and was found 11 days later floating in the mouth of an estuary over 20 miles away.
-No one will ever know what exactly happened to him but the official speculation is the weight of the meat he was carrying caused the boat to capsize and drop Hagen in the icy waters were he would have quickly passed out.
+No one will ever know what exactly happened to him but the official speculation is the weight of the meat he was carrying caused the boat to capsize and drop Hagen in the icy waters where he would have quickly passed out.